 - Because of disturbances to hall residents and the potential for injury to bystanders, outdoor games are limited to the lawns south of Pantzer Hall, east of the second sidewalk in front of Craig Hall, and on the River Bowl.
 Drumming activities should be taken to the River Bowl area.

 Some students have medical conditions requiring the use of needles.
 Improper disposal of hypodermic needles is dangerous because these needles may carry blood borne pathogens.
 Proper disposal of hypodermic needles is mandatory.
-A disposal container can be received at no charge by simply asking for one at the Curry Heath Center.
+A disposal container can be obtained at no charge by simply asking for one at the Curry Heath Center.
 Please keep our campus and staff safe by properly disposing of needles.

-Violent and Sexual Offenders
+Violent & Sexual Offenders

-Any student or student dependent who has been designated as a violent or sexual offender by a county, state, or federal court and who is requesting housing in University facilities must notify the Residence Life Office of this information prior to execution of the contract.
+Any student or student's dependent who has been designated as a violent or sexual offender by a county, state, or federal court and who is requesting housing in University facilities must notify the Residence Life Office of this information prior to execution of the contract.

-Weapons, Firearms, Chemicals, Fireworks & Explosives
+Weapons, Firearms, Chemicals, Fireworks, & Explosives